celil-durna/sentiment-analysis-movie-reviews/README.md

 Developed as a university project in a 2-person team using **pair programming**.

-This README provides an overview of the project and its subtasks, describes the repository file structure, lists the dependencies required to run the code, explaines how to run it, and summarizes our main results.
+This README provides an overview of the project and its subtasks, describes the repository file structure, lists the dependencies required to run the code, explains how to run it, and summarizes our main results.

 ---